UQatKIT/FrontUQ-2024-proceedings-likelihood-ratios/README.md

 1. Ensure you have Homebrew GCC installed: `brew install gcc@15`
 2. Set the compiler environment variables using `export CC=gcc-15` and `export CXX=g++-15`
 3. Run the setup script as specified above.

-## Note for reviewers
-The figures in the submitted manuscript were generated with the code as it appears in commit `d72a8dff170ffd04efb96e952ba67c5cad599e40`.
-That version of the code had a dependency on Eigen for the computation of the reference solution with finite differences (not the Monte Carlo solution).
-This dependency caused compilation issues on Mac.
-To improve reproducibility, we have since removed this dependency, substituting our own solver for the matrix system in the diffusion equation.
-We have since re-run the experiments with the latest commit, reproducing the same qualitative figures.
-Even though there are no qualitative changes in the results, we intend to update the figures upon revision for the sake of correctness.
-The arXiv paper [2508.05303](https://www.arxiv.org/abs/2508.05303) already contains the updated figures.
-Here the biggest difference can be seen on the rightmost data points in Figure 1c, i.e., computing the ratio of two high-variance estimates based on few Monte Carlo particles.
-This behavior is not unexpected.
-Until we have revised the paper, we leave this note here for the sake of transparency.